sous2817/DiamondMind/README.md

 Infra: Docker, Render.com.

 🛑 Troubleshooting

 "Timeout Error": The server is cold.
-I go wake it up and wait 60 seconds.
+Wake it up and wait 60 seconds.

-"Skeleton not showing": I check the console.
+"Skeleton not showing": Check the console.
 If frames_with_person is 0, the lighting was bad or the AI returned a Dictionary instead of an Array.

 "Black Bar at Bottom": That's the Expo LogBox.
-I suppressed it in Prod, but if it pops up, I check my console.error logs.
+I suppressed it in Prod, but if it pops up, check the console.error logs.

-Maintained by the Engineer.
+Maintained by the Engineer/Product Owner (me).
 Always check DiamondMind_Master_Context.md before starting a new ticket.